pbamotra/sciontist/_posts/2016-07-14-logistic-mbml-deep-learning-clt2.md

     uri: http://www.jeannicholashould.com/the-theorem-every-data-scientist-should-know-2.html
     heart: <span style="color:red" title="I love it!"><i class="fa fa-heart" aria-hidden="true"></i></span>
 ---
 This post contains links to a detailed and lucid explanation on the inside-out working of logistic regression.
 There are also tutorials on model-based machine learning which I came across during spring 2016 in my probabilistic graphical models class with Prof. Erix Xing and Prof. Matt Gormley.
-The links also cover a introductory tutorial on deep learning for image recognition tasks which is borrowed from SciPy US 2016 resources.
+The links also cover a introductory tutorial on deep learning for image recognition tasks which is borrowed from the SciPy US 2016 resources.
 The final link is continuation of a previous post of CLT.
 This is a must read.
 Enjoy.

 {% for p in page._url %}
 {% if p.heart %}